 Brownies, butter, and fatty foods are very appealing to dogs.
 If you leave some out, they probably will not be able to stop themselves.
-However, if you have furry friends in your home and you enjoy cannabis, be careful.
+Cannabis for pets is a whole different issue.
+If you have furry friends in your home and you enjoy cannabis, be careful.
 Weed can be extremely dangerous for pets.

 Veterinarians say they see more pets every day brought in sick because they have accidentally eaten edibles.
 This is especially happening at an alarming rate in states where cannabis is legal, like Colorado and Oregon, raising concerns that legalization may create a situation that’s dangerous for pets.